-Earlier this year the Holy See published the new Directory for Catechesis.
+In 2020, the Holy See published the new Directory for Catechesis.
 In many parts it is not an easy read.
 But it does provide us with the opportunity to look at our catechetical endeavours in the light of changing times, demonstrated, of course, by the lockdown and the journey to a new and undetermined normal.

 Please feel free to share with parish catechists, sacramental programme coordinators, parish leadership team members; in fact anyone who wants them!
 I hope you find them of benefit.

 We will update this page on a weekly basis

 27. The Directory for Catechesis (130-8) The Formation of Catechists

 Formation is an ongoing process that, under the guidance of the Spirit and in the living womb of the Christian community, helps the baptised person to take shape, which means unveiling their deepest identity of being a daughter or son of God, in profound communion with their sisters and brothers.
 The work of formation acts as a transformation of the person, who internalises the Gospel existentially and in such a way that it may be light and guidance for their ecclesial life and mission.
 It is a process that, taking place within the catechist, cannot be reduced simply to instruction or techniques.
 Formation is a work of openness to the Spirit of God.

 Formation sets as its goal making catechists aware that as baptised persons they are true missionary disciples, active participants in evangelisation, enabled by the Church to accompany and educate believers in the faith.